ondra-vaic/Steering-AI-Documentation/docs/1_getting-started/1_installation.md

 Steering AI is split into four main folders, shown when importing in the image below.

-- [**Runtime/Core**](category/documentation-core) - The core of the framework, it must always be imported.
-It is responsible for taking [`SteeringSystemAsset`](documentation-core/base-system/SteeringSystemAsset) prepared in the editor and running it's jobs.
+- [**Runtime/Core**](/docs/category/documentation-core) - The core of the framework, it must always be imported.
+It is responsible for taking [`SteeringSystemAsset`](/docs/documentation-core/base-system/SteeringSystemAsset) prepared in the editor and running it's [jobs](https://docs.unity3d.com/Manual/job-system.html).
-- [**Runtime/Defaults**](category/documentation-defaults) - Contains implementation of several [behaviors](category/behaviors-1) as well as [movement systems](category/movement) and other utilities.
+- [**Runtime/Defaults**](/docs/category/documentation-defaults) - Contains implementation of several [behaviors](/docs/category/behaviors-1) as well as [movement systems](/docs/category/movement) and other [utilities](/docs/category/utilities).
 This will be most likely be useful to import into any project unless you want to create all your behaviors from scratch.
-- [**Editor**](documentation-core/editor) - Handles editting of the [`SteeringSystemAsset`](documentation-core/base-system/SteeringSystemAsset) in editor.
+- [**Editor**](/docs/documentation-core/editor) - Handles editting of the [`SteeringSystemAsset`](/docs/documentation-core/base-system/SteeringSystemAsset) in editor.
-- [**ECS-Steering-Samples**](category/samples) - Contains sample scenes which showcase the usage of the framework with behaviors and movement systems from defaults.
+- [**ECS-Steering-Samples**](/docs/category/samples) - Contains sample scenes which showcase the usage of the framework with behaviors and movement systems from [Runtime/Defaults](/docs/category/documentation-defaults).

 ## 1) Import

-Import with Unity Package Manager and select which parts you need.
-After getting familiar with the samples, feel free to remove them.
+Import with [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) and select which parts you need.
+After getting familiar with the [samples](/docs/category/samples), feel free to remove them.

 <img src="/img/installation.png" alt="Description of the image"/>
 *Importing the package into Unity.*